 Foreigners getting a “French” birth certificate

 And when you become a French citizen as an immigrant, you can bid farewell to your original foreign birth certificate, and say hello to your brand new “French” Birth Certificate, which will now keep track of all your Mentions Marginales.
 You have now been reborn as “French cititzen”, I kid you not!

-You even have a new commune (town), who will henceforth issue you a new French birth certificate every time you need one: Nantes.
+You even have a new commune (town), who will henceforth issue you a new French birth certificate every time you need one: the city of Nantes.
 As a naturalized citizen, I am a Nantais despite never having visited the city.

 ☞ READ MORE: The Eye-popping Cost of Living in Paris

 Similarly, the French marriage certificate also is usually only acceptable for 3 months.
 The same department at your Mairie (Townhall) that issues birth certificates, issues these as well.